highfidelity/hifi-content/usefulUtilities/statusIndicator/README.md

 # Release Notes

+## Backend: v2.6 | Interface Scripts: 2019-08-30_11-39-00 | [commit xxxxxxx](https://github.com/highfidelity/hifi-content/commits/xxxxxxx)
+- The Status Update's "organization" will now be `location.domainID` instead of `location.hostname`.
+- The Directory Client Script will now propertly set the organization of the Web Entity based on `location.domainID`.

 ## Backend: v2.6 | Interface App: 2019-07-26_10-50-00 | [commit 134bb43](https://github.com/highfidelity/hifi-content/commits/134bb43)
 - Completely removed the notion of "team names" from Status Indicator.
 This means `teamPage.html` no longer exists, and interfaces that get data from the server via the status indicator backend APIs can no longer be formatted based off of team names.